 Concern 1: While masks, like condoms, do not eliminate transmission they do reduce it.
 And the better your mask, the less transmission will occur.
 Some argue that masks “do not work”.
 This is likely a misunderstanding between a risk-elimination measure and a risk-reduction measure.
 Nothing eliminates risk except not having exposure to things that may carry the virus, people or otherwise.

 Likewise, this vaccine, like other vaccines, does not eliminate transmission.
 You can be fully vaccinated and acquire and pass along the virus to others.
-(Also important to note is that it does not prevent mutation in a host.)
+Data has shown that vaccinated people have as much viral load as unvaccinated people. (https://apnews.com/article/science-health-coronavirus-pandemic-d9504519a8ae081f785ca012b5ef84d1) and that they transmit that as readily as unvaccinated people (https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(21)00768-4/fulltext).
+Also important to note is that it does not prevent mutation and may in fact accelerate it.

-So, if our primary goal is to stop transmission between me and you, and the possibility of getting sick from this virus, the vaccine does not guarantee that.
-And while, on the other hand, masks also can’t guarantee they eliminate transmission, they’re a more non-invasive approach with many years of data showing they are safe for most people to use — especially for short periods of time.
+So, if our primary goal is to stop transmission between me and you, and the possibility of getting sick from this virus, the vaccine does not do that.
+On the other hand, while masks also can’t guarantee they eliminate transmission, they’re a more non-invasive approach which are safe for most people to use — especially for short periods of time — and have been shown to be the most effective means of reducing transmission (https://thehill.com/changing-america/well-being/prevention-cures/582132-huge-new-study-finds-masks-most-effective-public).
 When wanting to reduce the above concerns, I feel masks are a very reasonable measure to require, with few — if any — adverse effects.

-Furthermore, an important factor in making decisions about this vaccine is that there are no long-term studies on mRNA vaccines.
+Furthermore, an very important factor for people making decisions about this vaccine is that there are no long-term studies on mRNA vaccines.
 None.
 Only short-term trials.
 The longest trial in experimental science, what is called a “phase 3 trial”, is the one going on right now, with everyone on the planet.
 Typically, it takes 5 – 10 years to conduct research and gather some level of sufficient data to determine if something can be considered “safe”.
-These vaccines don’t even have one year of data in human subjects.
+These vaccines have just gathered only one year of data of using this type of treatment in human subjects.